 If certain pipelines and related infrastructure, whether owned and operated by Keyera or by third parties, were to become unexpectedly unavailable for delivery of current or future volumes of natural gas because of repairs, damage, spills or leaks, or any other reason, it could have a material adverse impact on Keyera's business operations and financial results.
-In addition, operating issues resulting from maturing infrastructure such as leaks, equipment problems and incidents, including, without limitation, explosions and fire, could result in legal liability, repair and remediation costs, increased operating costs, increased capital expenditures, regulatory fines and penalties, and other costs and a loss of customer confidence.
+In addition, operating issues resulting from maturing infrastructure such as leaks, equipment problems and incidents, including, without limitation, explosions and fire, could result in legal liability, repair and remediation costs, increased operating costs, increased capital expenditures, revocation or suspension of regulatory approvals regulatory fines and penalties, and other costs and a loss of customer confidence.
 Any liabilities resulting from the occurrence of these events may not be fully covered by insurance or rates.

-Service interruption incidents that may arise through unexpected major power disruptions to facilities or pipeline systems, third-party negligence or unavailability of critical replacement parts could cause Keyera to be unable to safely and effectively operate its assets.
+Service interruption incidents that may arise through unexpected major power disruptions to facilities or pipeline systems, third-party negligence or unavailability of critical replacement parts could cause Keyera to be unable to operate its assets safely and effectively.
 This could adversely affect Keyera's business operations and financial results.